 In this part we basically take a backing track and improvise using these 4 notes on a single string.
 I have included 7 different backing tracks in different styles for you to improvise over.
 Granted, there’s not much you can do with just 4 notes, but the process of trying to solo creatively with such limitations is actually very beneficial for the development of your musicality, so go ahead and try it.
 In the video I play an example using string 4, but again, you should do this on all strings.

-In step 2 we will be working with the same four notes again, but this time we’ll do it vertically instead of on a single string.
+In step 2 we will take our guitar fretboard memorization skills to the next level.
+We will be working with the same four notes again, but this time we’ll do it vertically instead of on a single string.
 Take a look at this diagram:

 a.
 ABCD Drill